mozilla/pkipolicy/rootstore/policy.md

 The CRLReason affiliationChanged is intended to be used to indicate that the subject's name or other subject information in the certificate has changed, but there is no cause to suspect that the certificate’s private key has been compromised.

-The CRLReason affiliationChanged MUST be used when:
+Unless the keyCompromise CRLReason is being used, the CRLReason affiliationChanged MUST be used when:
 *   the certificate subscriber has requested that their certificate be revoked for this reason; or
 *   the CA has replaced the certificate due to changes in the certificate’s subject information and the CA has not replaced the certificate for the other reasons: keyCompromise, superseded, cessationOfOperation, or privilegeWithdrawn.